 This shrub (ht 75cm) from South America, Heliotropium arborescens, is colloquially known as heliotrope or cherry pie.
 The tiny clustered flowers have a delicious vanilla fragrance.
 There are various forms with different flower colours, most commonly purple, but lilac and white cultivars can be found.
 The cultivar 'Lord Roberts' (pictured above) has very rich purple flowers.

 One cultivar, 'Aurea' (pictured left), is grown for its golden leaves, which will appear lime-coloured in part-shaded sites and has scented mauve flowers, but the primary attraction is the broad, soft foliage.
-Like most gold or lime leaves, it is a brilliant partner to blue or purple flowers (such as Salvia, Ajuga or Aquilegia, or can be used to echo nearby yellow blooms.
+Like most gold or lime leaves, it is a brilliant partner to blue or purple flowers, or can be used to echo nearby yellow blooms.

 Heliotropium belongs to the family Boraginaceae.